-Some United Methodist organizations are stressing the importance of keeping the denomination whole.
+Other United Methodist organizations are also stressing the importance of keeping the denomination whole.
 The Northern Illinois Conference quotes Methodist founder John Wesley’s sermon “On Schism” to make this point.

 “It is the nature of love to unite us together; and the greater the love, the stricter the union,” Wesley said.
 “Nothing can divide those whom love has united.
 It is only when our love grows cold, that we can think of separating from our brethren.”

 The unofficial group Reconciling Ministries Network, which seeks equality of LGBTQ Christians, is not endorsing any of the plans.

 “It is with this humility that Reconciling Ministries Network will work continuously within Church structures to fully invite, welcome, and celebrate LGBTQ+ people in the life and leadership of our beloved Church,” the RMN said in a statement.
 “We remain committed to the work of adopting legislation that ends oppression as well as the ongoing journey toward doing no harm, doing all the good we can, and loving God.”

 Although the issue of homosexuality in the church is important, other challenges are arguably more pressing, said Urs Schweizer, assistant to Bishop Patrick Streiff in central and southern Europe.
 Among those issues are sharing faith in post-modern and highly secularized societies, migration, breakdown of families, consumer society and poverty.